mohammad-baker/can-of-books-frontend/README.md

 * 12-09-2021 18:00 - Back End of the Application Storage Finished and it's now returning the JSON file from databse when you request /book URL;

+* 12-09-2021 22:30 - Front End Now rendering the books from database Solved by Jehad.

 ## Estimates

 Number and name of feature: Feature 1.
 Set up your repositories